AnomalyInnovations/serverless-bundle/README.md

 - ESLint

   This plugin uses [eslint-config-strongloop](https://github.com/strongloop/eslint-config-strongloop).
 You can [override this](https://eslint.org/docs/user-guide/configuring) by placing your own `.eslintrc.json` with the rules you'd like to use.
 If you'd like to ignore specific files, you can use a `.eslintignore` file.

+- Customizing Babel and Webpack configs

+  This plugin does not support customizing the Babel and Webpack configs, since [serverless-webpack](https://www.github.com/serverless-heaven/serverless-webpack) does a pretty good job with that.
+However, if you think the default config is missing some key features, feel free to open an issue about it.

 ### Support